We hear this too often:

 “I’ve had back pain for 15 years.
 It is just a part of being old; there is nothing they can do!”

-Many people still picture physical therapy as the place your grandma goes when she has a hip replacement or after a shoulder injury when you perform simple band exercises for 6 weeks.
+Many people still picture physical therapy as the place your grandma goes when she has a hip replacement or after a shoulder injury where you perform simple band exercises for 6 weeks.
 Unfortunately, this leads people to think that physical therapy isn’t for them.

 If folks don’t go to a physical therapist first, they go to their primary care doc or other medical docs.
 Many times they end up seeing an orthopedic surgeon who suggests expensive imaging that often elevates fear but also may lead to unnecessary procedures.
 Ok, so surgery is the extreme.
 Many times, people will wait a few weeks (or months!) to get it checked out.
 For most injuries or pains, physical therapy sooner rather than later will decrease the time it takes to get you back in the game and decrease your cost.